SAMURAii-7/newsletter-signup-mailchimp/README.md

 # Requirements

-Create a .env file and type in your API key, audience ID and server alotted by refering to the .env.example file.
+Create a .env file and type in your API key, audience ID and server alotted.
+Use the format in .env.example file.

 # Run